Mat Latos, Pitcher

 Latos signed a one-year, $3 million contract with the Chicago White Sox on February 9, 2016.
 He was designated for assignment on June 9, 2016, and released on June 17th.
 He signed with the Washington Nationals on June 29th.
 He finished the 2016 season with a 4.89 ERA, 7 wins to 3 losses, and 42 strikeouts to 30 walks in 11 games with the White Sox and 6 games with the Nationals.

 Latos became a free agent on November 3, 2016.
-He signed a minor league contract with the Blue Jays on February 15, 2017.
-He was designated for assignment on May 5th.
+He signed a minor league contract with the Toronto Blue Jays on February 15, 2017.
+He was designated for assignment on May 5th and released on May 30th.
+He pitched just 15.0 innings in 3 games with the Blue Jays.

 - 4 seasons with over 30 games, with a high of 33 in 2012